nrkarcher/WorkVault/Retro.md

 - It seems like the team was doing the right thing at the time.
 Maybe push a little harder?
 Keep an eye on scope creep.
 - All: Re-estimate stories that grow - keep the planned estimate and update the estimate field.
 Lucius - book meeting for coordinate system issue.
+10Duke - Issues with documentation.
+Bring in experts and stakeholders and have a separate meeting. - Milos to book.
+Automating build numbers - Milos to add as a Lolla project Rotating Critical Captain/Support Need Help person - Rotate every sprint Project Investigation - Where do we post these?
+-